Sarah-C/M5Stack_Core2_ScreenBrightness/README.md

 # M5Stack_Core2_ScreenBrightness
 The Core2 screen brightness is capable of a much larger range of intensities than the standard functions use.

-This Arduino .ino sketch file contains a useful function: **core2Brightness()** Normally the brightness can be set from 8 through 36.
-(2.5 volts to 3.3 volts) This function not enly extends the range of brightness values that can be used from 1 through 36, much lower levels than the library allows, but it also turns the LED off at value 0.
+This Arduino .ino sketch file contains a useful function: **core2Brightness()**
+Normally the brightness can be set from 8 through 36.
+(2.5 volts to 3.3 volts)
+This function not enly extends the range of brightness values that can be used from 1 through 36, much lower levels than the library allows, but it also turns the LED off at value 0.
 While voltages between 2.8 and 3.3 are allowed, there's an "overdrive" flag if you want to avoid them, as the standard library sets the screen to 2.8 volts at startup.
-(Which I'm guessing could be a "safe maximum" to avoid over heating and LED burnout).
+(Which is a "safe maximum" to avoid over heating and LED burnout).

+**WARNING!**
+Direct quote from the M5Stack offices: **"[Over 2.8v - level 20 in my function] No problem for short-time running in 3.3V.
+Let's say 1 or 2 hrs."**

  **void core2Brightness(uint8_t lvl, bool overdrive = false)**
 The "lvl" parameter: